 Question: Are there different levels of heaven according to the Bible?

-Answer: Regarding heaven and whether the Bible teaches it does or does not have levels, the very first verse of Genesis 1 does reference more than one when it says, "In the beginning God created the HEAVENS . . ."
+Answer: Regarding levels of heaven and whether the Bible teaches it or not, the very first verse of Genesis 1 does reference more than one when it says, "In the beginning God created the HEAVENS . . ."

 Although the KJV translation uses the word "heaven" in the first verse of Genesis, most modern Bibles correctly translate this verse as it is listed above.
 But does God's word teach a single spiritual realm that has levels or were multiple places created?